 Accounting for Agricultural Producers (Portfolio 5205)

 Accounting for Agricultural Producers explains and analyzes financial accounting guidelines for agricultural operations.
-A significant number of farm liquidations led to changes owners.
+A significant number of farm liquidations led to changes in ownership.

 Bloomberg Tax Portfolio 5205, Accounting for Agricultural Producers (Accounting Policy and Practice Series), explains and analyzes financial accounting guidelines for agricultural operations.